Fellowship in Neuroanesthesia

-Broad Academic Experience, Specific Focus On Transplant Anesthesia
+Broad Academic Experience, Specific Focus on Transplant Anesthesia

-The Washington University Fellowship in Anesthesiology for Abdominal Organ Transplantation offers a non-ACGME accredited position at one of the top transplant centers in the U.S. The one-year Fellowship offers comprehensive training in perioperative care of adult patients undergoing abdominal organ transplant, with added experience in complex hepatobiliary, vascular and cardiothoracic surgery.
+The Washington University Fellowship in Anesthesiology for Abdominal Organ Transplantation offers a non-ACGME accredited position at one of the top transplant centers in the U.S. The one-year Fellowship offers comprehensive training in the perioperative care of adult patients undergoing an abdominal organ transplant, with added experience in complex hepatobiliary, vascular and cardiothoracic surgery.

 Washington University School of Medicine and its affiliated hospital, Barnes-Jewish Hospital, are high-volume transplant centers and internationally recognized leaders in organ transplantation.
-Both institutions provide an exceptional environment for training in basic and clinical sciences and have a strong strategic commitment towards advancing organ transplant program.
+Both institutions provide an exceptional environment for training in basic and clinical sciences and have a strong strategic commitment towards advancing the organ transplant program.
 In 2018, Barnes-Jewish Hospital Transplant Center was the 12th largest solid organ transplant center in the United States, according to data released by the United Network for Organ Sharing.
 Our first combined heart-liver transplantation was performed in 2011.
 Also, we have performed three combined liver-lung transplants at our institution.
 In 2018, we performed 368 solid organ transplants, including:

 - 114 Liver Transplantations